bbc/bigscreen-player/README.md

 ## License

-The Bigscreen Player is available to everyone under the terms of the Apache 2.0 open source license.
+Bigscreen Player is available to everyone under the terms of the Apache 2.0 open source license.
 Take a look at the LICENSE file in the code for more information.